 Once you have planted the new point in the path, you can change the position of it and make modifications.
 The Direct Selection Tool will help you in this matter.

 How to Remove Points from a Path

-Sometimes, you may need to delete any points from the path that you created before.
-You will find the Delete Anchor Point Tool right next to the Add Anchor Point tool.
+Sometimes, you may need to delete any points from your created path.
+You will find the Delete Anchor Point Tool next to the Add Anchor Point tool.

-The points before and after will join together once the selected point is deleted.
+The points before and after will join once the selected point is deleted.